Search for a new pseudoscalar decaying into a pair of bottom and antibottom quarks in top-associated production in $\sqrt{s}$=13 TeV proton-proton collisions with the ATLAS detector: Data and simulated event samples

 The $t\Bar{t}a$ signal samples are simulated with \MGNLO[2.3.3]~\cite{Alwall:2014hca} generator at next-to-leading order~(NLO) in the strong coupling constant \alphas.
 A simplified model based on the decoupling limit of the 2HDM+a type II is used.
 Additionally, the subdominant $tWa$ signal samples are simulated with the same generator at leading-order~(LO).
 For notational simplicity, in the following \tta refers to the production of the pseudoscalar $a$ in association with either a top-quark pair or a single top quark and a $W$ boson.
 Samples are simulated for the following values of the pseudoscalar mass $m_{a}$: 12, 16, 20, 25, 30, 40, 50, 60, 80 and 100~\GeV.
 Additional $t\Bar{t}a$ signal samples for 20 and 60~\GeV are also simulated with FS to check that no significant differences between the two detector simulations are observed.

 The production of top-quark pairs with additional jets represents the main background source, especially the production of \ttbar plus heavy flavour (\ttbar+HF): $t\bar{t}+b$-jets and $t\bar{t}+c$-jets.
 For the modelling of $t\bar{t}+b$-jets events, four flavour-scheme samples (4FS), with massive $b$-quarks, are simulated using the \textsc{PowhegBox}-Res framework at NLO~\cite{ATL-PHYS-PUB-2022-006} and the \NNPDF[3.1nnlo] parton distribution function (PDF) set is used.
 For the modelling of $t\bar{t}+c$-jets and $t\bar{t}+$light-jets events, five flavour-scheme (5FS) samples with massless $b$-quarks are simulated using \textsc{PowhegBox}-v2~\cite{Frixione:2007nw,Nason:2004rx,Frixione:2007vw,Alioli:2010xd}, also at NLO\@.
+To avoid double-counting of events, neither the $t\bar{t}+b$-jets events from the 5FS samples nor the $t\bar{t}+c$-jets nor the $t\bar{t}+$light-jets events from the 4FS samples are used.
 The simulated $t\bar{t}$ events are categorised based on the number of additional jets matched to $b$- or $c$-hadrons with transverse momentum \pT\ larger than 5~\GeV within $\Delta R<0.3$ of the jet axis.

 To model the production of single-top-quark events, which mostly contribute through the $tW$-channel, and the production of $t\bar{t}H$, the same \textsc{PowhegBox}-v2~\cite{Frixione:2007nw,Nason:2004rx,Frixione:2007vw,Alioli:2010xd} settings, as used in the $t\bar{t}+$light/$c$-jets production, are used.
 The production of \ttZ and \ttW events is modelled using the \MGNLO[2.3.3]~\cite{Alwall:2014hca} generator at NLO\@.
 For all samples listed above, the \NNPDF[3.0nlo]~\cite{Ball:2014uwa} PDF sets are used and a top-quark mass of \(\mtop = \SI{172.5}{\GeV}\) is set.
 The events are interfaced with \PYTHIA[8.230]~\cite{Sjostrand:2014zea}~using the A14 tune~\cite{ATL-PHYS-PUB-2014-021} and the \NNPDF[2.3lo] set of PDFs~\cite{Ball:2012cx} for the parton shower and hadronisation modelling.